mariam138/syncora_drf/manualtests.md

 # Manual Testing Tables

 All tables for manual testing are found in this file.
 Separate tables were created for each model and it's API endpoints.
+Tables were converted to markdown using [tabletomarkdown](tabletomarkdown.com).

 ## Profile API